carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/06-Nextflow_Best_Practice.md

 {: .language-javascript}

 Which will retry the process once by default.
-Retrying something without changing anything and expecting different results will lead you to insanity.
+Some say insanity is doing the same thing and expecting a different result.
 We can instead increase the number of retries and progressively give the process more resources (RAM).
 ```
 process retryIfFail {